RATING★ 7.0

 The philosophical underpinnings of the second and third acts suggest a narrative that is interested in more than just entertainment.
 It is an exploration of what it means to be human in an increasingly complex world.

-Ultimately, Glory Days is an interesting experiment that, while flawed, offers enough moments of creative spark to be worth a casual glance for the curious.
+Ultimately, Glory Days serves as a reliable piece of entertainment that will satisfy core fans while providing a solid entry point for new viewers.
 Whether you are drawn to it by the star power of Robert Conrad or the critical acclaim surrounding its release, Glory Days is a film that demands to be seen on the largest screen possible.

 ⏳ Time Investment